peteroupc/peteroupc.github.io/colorgen.md

 <sup id=Note9>(9)</sup> B. Crow, ["HDR and Color Spaces"](https://blogs.msdn.microsoft.com/billcrow/2007/10/25/hdr-and-color-spaces/).
 According to that article, the _scRGB_ color profile was created because "other color profiles ... rel[ied] on unsigned integers" to define colors, and scRGB's floating-point format is supposedly intended to "allow color values that are beyond the gamut limits" of the sRGB color space.

 <sup id=Note10>(10)</sup> Although most electronic color displays used three dots per pixel (red, green, and blue), this may hardly be the case today.
-Nowadays, recent electronic displays are likely to use four dots per pixel (red, green, blue, and white, or RGBW), and RGBW color spaces describe, roughly, the intensity those four dots should have in order to reproduce a given color.
+Nowadays, recent electronic displays are likely to use four dots per pixel (red, green, blue, and white, or RGBW), and color spaces following the _RGBW color model_ describe, roughly, the intensity those four dots should have in order to reproduce a given color.
 Such color spaces, though, are not yet of practical interest to most programmers outside of display hardware and display driver development.

-<sup id=Note11>(11)</sup> Although L\*a\*b\* is also often called a "perceptually uniform" color space, it wasn't designed that way, according to [B. Lindbloom](http://www.brucelindbloom.com/index.html?UPLab.html).
+<sup id=Note11>(11)</sup> Although the L\*a\*b\* color model is also often called "perceptually uniform", it wasn't designed that way, according to [B. Lindbloom](http://www.brucelindbloom.com/index.html?UPLab.html).

 <sup id=Note12>(12)</sup> This is often called the "CMY" (cyan-magenta-yellow) version of the RGB color, (although the resulting color is not necessarily a proportion of cyan, magenta, and yellow inks; see also "[CMYK](#CMYK)").
 If such an operation is used, the conversions between "CMY" and RGB are exactly the same.